cgerull/it.gerull.nl/blog/_posts/2021/2021-03-28-vim-cheatsheet.md

 ## Global commands

 ### File handling
-gf - edit file under cursor
+- *gf*  edit file under cursor
-gx - open file under cursor
+- *gx*  open file under cursor

 ### Insert and jump
-gi - jump to last edit and switch to insert mode gI - insert at the beginning of the line gv - go to visual mode and use last selection you made
+- *gi* jump to last edit and switch to insert mode
+- *gI* insert at the beginning of the line
+- *gv* go to visual mode and use last selection you made

 ## My .vimrc